jaymfune/currency-converter/README.md

 - Double-check the input for base currency and target currency.
 Ensure they are valid currency codes (e.g., "USD", "EUR", "ZAR", "CAD").
 - If the application fails to fetch exchange rate data, verify your internet connection and check if the Free Currency API is operational.

-## Contributions

-Contributions to this Currency Converter project are welcome!
-Feel free to open issues, suggest improvements, or create pull requests.

-## License

-This Currency Converter application is open-source and licensed under the MIT License.
-Feel free to use, modify, and distribute it in accordance with the terms of the MIT License.

 ## Contact

 For any questions or inquiries about the Currency Converter application, you can contact [jacobmfune2@gmail.com](mailto:jacobmfune2@gmail.com).